Oliver-Berggren/CMPM163Labs/README.md

 A Dr. Seuss inspired cityscape in Unity, which is comprised of 13 different buildings I modeled.
 To further sophisticate what I learned from the tutorial, I implemented different possibilities of light and dark windows.
 Although I wanted to create the bendy, curvy building geometry of his books, I do not have the sculpting tools to do so.
 Instead, I opted for the geometry of my home city, Tijuana and Dr. Seuss's wild colors.

-Partner:
+My partner and I did not work together.
+I did Part One, they did Part Two.
 ~~~
 Name: Toan Le
 Which part did they do?
 Part2 (THREE.js)
 Which part of a tutorial did your partner find most challenging?
 I found the generation step a bit confusing.
 Which part of a tutorial did your partner find most interesting?
 Last part is most interesting

-My partner and I did not work together.
-I did Part One, they did Part Two.
 ~~~